Fyee/Ihome-react-native/Readme.md

 git clone https://github.com/Fyee/Ihome-react-native.git
-cd ihome-react-native && yarn install react-native link npx http-server ./static -p 8888
+cd ihome-react-native && yarn install react-native link npx http-server ./js/static -p 8888
 ```

 IOS: I recommend using Xcode to open ios/ihome_v3.xcodeproj and build run.
 Android: I recommend using Android studio to open android folder.

-Use [http-server](https://github.com/indexzero/http-server) to proxy image file(static folder),if you want running on phone, update js/common/const/Consts.js BaseUrl={your proxy ip address and port},make sure your laptop and your phone are on the same Wi-Fi network.
+Use [http-server](https://github.com/indexzero/http-server) to proxy image file(/js/static folder),if you want running on phone, update js/common/const/Consts.js BaseUrl={your proxy ip address and port},make sure your laptop and your phone are on the same Wi-Fi network.

 If you don't want proxy images file you can use remote ip address http://118.25.107.188:8888 to replace BaseUrl, but is not quickly ,so i recommend using http-sever to proxy static folder.
 # Screenshot